 In addition to the prerequisite courses, the following are minimum requirements for admission to the Cardiovascular Technology Program:

 - Acceptance to Polk State College as a credit student with all required admission documents and fees received by the Registrar

-- Current American Red Cross Health Care Provider CPR certification
+- Current American Heart Association BLS Provider CPR Certification ONLY

 After acceptance into the CVT Program, the following co-requisites must be completed by each student under the direction of the program director and clinical coordinator, prior to the beginning of program core courses in the fall term:

 - Complete medical physical

 - Immunization records verifying the required MMR, Varicella, PPD, Tdap, Influenza and Hepatitis B vaccinations have been administered (influenza vaccination received during flu season; Hepatitis B (3 shot series) must be already completed or in the progress prior to the beginning of clinical rotations)

 - Current titer levels for required immunizations AND surface antigen for Hepatitis B once the three-shot series is completed

 - 10 Panel Drug Screening

 - Affidavit of Moral Character attesting to the non-committance of specific criminal acts

 - National Background Check AND Sexual Predator Background Check

 The cost of the two-year program is approximately $11,000.
 This cost includes course fees, books, uniforms, national registry fees, physical, immunization records tractor (CastleBranch), Trajecsys student record tracking and ACLS Certification.
 This figure does not include any college prep courses, additional classes the student may enroll in or travel to and from clinical rotations.